 - My Account

-In 1911 he moved to New York with his wife, where he was appointed Assistant District Attorney in New York County, and then New York State Public Service Commissioner.
+In 1911 he moved to New York with his wife, where he was appointed Assistant District Attorney in New York County and then New York State Public Service Commissioner.
 Hayward was instrumental in organizing, recruiting, and training the 369th regiment.
-He used his political connections to support the regiment, and he agreed to recruit Black company level officers.
-He wrote in a letter in 1919: “I’ve always told these boys I’d never send them anywhere I would not go myself, so I went first to the trenches, prowled around, saw it all and came back to the regiment to take in the battalion which was to go in first.”
+He used his political connections to support the regiment and agreed to recruit Black company-level officers.
+He wrote in a letter in 1919: “I’ve always told these boys I’d never send them anywhere I would not go myself, so I went first to the trenches, prowled around, saw it all, and came back to the regiment to take in the battalion which was to go in first.”

-In command he organized and commanded the first Black U.S. Army's 369th Infantry Regiment, known as the "Harlem Hellfighters”.
-Deployed to actions in France, the 369th spent 191 days in front line trenches, more than any other American unit and suffered the most losses of any American regiment with 1,500 casualties.
-Under Colonel Hayward’s command and despite severe losses, the 369th turned in a good account in heavy fighting, capturing important villages, advanced faster than French troops and became the first Allied unit to reach the Rhine River.
-The 369th for its service was presented with the French Croix de Guerre for gallantry, plus American decorations to include numerous Distinguished Services Crosses and two Medal of Honor awards.
+In command, he organized and commanded the first Black U.S. Army's 369th Infantry Regiment, known as the "Harlem Hellfighters.”
+Deployed to actions in France, the 369th spent 191 days in front-line trenches, more than any other American unit, and suffered the most losses of any American regiment, with 1,500 casualties.
+Under Colonel Hayward’s command and despite severe losses, the 369th turned in a good account in heavy fighting, capturing important villages, advancing faster than French troops, and becoming the first Allied unit to reach the Rhine River.
+The 369th, for its service, was presented with the French Croix de Guerre for gallantry, plus American decorations to include numerous Distinguished Services Crosses and two Medal of Honor awards.

-After the war, President Harding appointed Hayward U.S. Attorney for the Southern District of New York, serving until 1925 and after leaving office he practiced law and served as general counsel to the new American Professional Football League.
-Colonel William Hayward died on October 13, 1944 in Manhattan, NY.
+After the war, President Harding appointed Hayward U.S. Attorney for the Southern District of New York, serving until 1925.
+After leaving office, he practiced law and served as the new American Professional Football League general counsel.
+In Manhattan, NY, Colonel William Hayward died on October 13, 1944.
 He is buried at Cedar Grove Cemetery in New London, CT.